 This document provides instructions on how to add notices to your site using our notices extension.

-When activated, the extension will add a notices tab to the settings page.
+The extension will add a notices tab to the settings page when activated.
 On this tab is an option to set the position of footer notices.
 You can select to show footer notices on the left or right.
 This is a global option and applies to all notices.

 [Ultimate Member > Settings > Extensions > Notices]